A-Fermo/continuity-cogsci21/README.md

 This repository provides the source code, the data and the experimental materials for:

 Fermo, A. & Kemp, C. (2021).
 Temporal Continuity and the Judgment of Actual Causation.
-In S. Denison., M. Mack, Y. Xu, & B.C.
-Armstrong (Eds.), Proceedings of the 43rd Annual Conference of the Cognitive Science Society.
+In T. Fitch, C. Lamm, H. Leder, & K Teßmar-Raible (Eds.), Proceedings of the 43rd Annual Conference of the Cognitive Science Society.
 Cognitive Science Society.

 ## Overview